 Museum of Science

 The Museum of Science’s many exhibits include the Hall of human life, theater of electricity, Triceratops cliff, and a live animal center.
 They also have drop-in activities and live presentations.
 You can check out their daily schedule here.
 If you have a Museum Membership that participates in the ASTC Museum Reciprocity program admission here would be free as well as at the Boston Children’s Museum.
 In fact, the cost of an ASTC museum pass in our area was $100 for an annual family membership which was less than the cost of the museum admission for 4 people so it was worth purchasing an annual pass from our local museum before we visited Boston.
+This museum is fantastic for all ages and you can easily spend more than a day here.

 Boston Children’s Museum